kavyashreegovind1803-blip/student-score-prediction/README.md

 - Train the model using larger real-world datasets.
 - Improve prediction accuracy using advanced Machine Learning algorithms.
-- Develop a web-based prediction application using Flask or Streamlit.
+- Develop a web-based application using Flask or Streamlit.
-- Deploy the project on a cloud platform.
+- Deploy the model on a cloud platform.
-- Enhance the application with a graphical user interface.
+- Add a graphical user interface (GUI).
-- Extend the project with additional student performance factors.
+- Include additional student performance factors for better prediction.

 ---